 Your company must be approved and registered with the JFSC before you can apply for a business licence.

-Once your company is set up, complete an application form for a business licence and return it to us by email, post, or by dropping it into the Social Security building.
+Once your company is set up, complete an application form for a business licence and return it to us by email, post, or by dropping it into the Customer and Local Services building.

 Business licence guidance notes

 If you're registering to trade as a limited liability company, use our:business licensing guidance notes